-For the 2017-18 Fiscal Year, the Agency Board approved resolutions that changed the adopted budget during the year.
-The amendment was to adjust beginning fund balances to actual beginning fund balances per the 2016-2017 audited financial statements.
+For the 2018-19 Fiscal Year, the Agency Board completed no resolution which changed the adopted budget during the year.

 Capital Asset and Debt Administration

 Capital Assets.
 The Agency is holding land for redevelopment which cost \$1,535,015 as a capital asset separate from the City of Newport.
 Additional information on the capital assets of the Agency may be found in note 3 to the financial statements.